officialerto/officialerto/README.md

 - 🔭 Open to work!

-- 🌱 I’m currently learning **C#, ASP.Net-Core, SQL Server, Angular, Docker, RabbitMQ...**
+- 🌱 I’m currently learning **RDBMS, MSSQL Server, Oracle and PostegreSQL **

 - 📫 How to reach me **engineertugrul@gmail.com**